A martingale representation theorem and valuation of defaultable securities: Decomposition of -martingales stopped at

-The representation (\ref{MartingaleDecomposGeneral}) was derived in \cite{azemaetal93}, for the Brownian setting and when $\tau$ is an honest time (the end of a predictable set) avoiding $\mathbb F$-stopping times, where these two features are vital in their proof.
-Then \cite{blanchetjeanblanc04} extended the result of \cite{azemaetal93} to the case where either all $\mathbb F$-martingale are continuous or $\tau$ avoids $\mathbb F$-stopping times, and for a specific family of $\mathbb G$-martingales only.
-Unfortunately, as explained in the introduction, these assumptions on $(\tau,\mathbb F)$ fail for many practical and popular models in finance and insurance (such as the discrete time models, and the L\'evy markets for insurance modelling).
-Another attempt for (\ref{MartingaleDecomposGeneral}) was considered in \cite[Th\'eor\`eme (5,12)]{jeulin80}.
-In fact, Jeulin proved that the entire space of square integrables $\mathbb G$-martingales is generated by the set of $\mathbb G$-martingales $Y$ given by
+The representation (\ref{MartingaleDecomposGeneral}) was derived in \cite{azemaetal93}, for the Brownian setting and when $\tau$ is an honest time avoiding $\mathbb F$-stopping times.
+These two features are vital in their proof.
+Then \cite{blanchetjeanblanc04} extended \cite{azemaetal93} to the case where either all $\mathbb F$-martingales are continuous or $\tau$ avoids $\mathbb F$-stopping times, and for a specific family of $\mathbb G$-martingales only.
+Unfortunately, these assumptions on $(\tau,\mathbb F)$ fail for many popular models in finance and/or insurance.
+Another attempt for (\ref{MartingaleDecomposGeneral}) was considered in \cite[Chapitre V,Th\'eor\`eme 5.12]{jeulin80}, where it is proved that the space of square integrable $\mathbb G$-martingales is generated by $Y$ given by